 Fourteen months ago, my wife and I bought this home.
 It had its flaws.
 It had its places it could be improved.
 It’s a slow and sometimes frustrating process turning someone else’s house into your home.
 It’s a work that is both in-progress and one that I know will never end.

 Among the larger projects is the back yard, a sizable tract of land with just about every kind of tree and bush you could imagine.
+If you take a look at a list of tree surgeon services, we probably need every single one somewhere in our yard.
+It’s really that bad.
 The back of the property is lined with 50-foot Leyland cypress trees, a couple of smaller magnolias, and some bushy cherry trees.
+We have been meaning to contact a tree removal company for years and yet, it’s one of those jobs we just never get round to.
+Maybe, subconsciously, we like them.
 There’s an arbor and yard swing that’s overgrown and looks like a misshapen green Fraggle.
 It’s a line that separates us from the rest of the world, a feature that has no price for me.

 Nine days ago, my wife and I sat on our rickety deck at dusk and sipped a cocktail.
 As night fell and our security lights clicked off, the tree line lit up in an patternless series of light yellow blinks.
 Hundreds of them appeared and disappeared randomly in the big trees.
 Occasionally, one of the fireflies–lightning bugs as I called them as a kid–would slip out into the yard and flitter around the sky before returning to the trees.
 It was a light show better than any I’ve seen at any concert.
 And it belonged to only us.

 When we bought this house, the real estate agent pointed out the big trees and said, “Those will sort of act as a natural buffer against street noise.”